 Compliance with United States Laws and Regulations

-CMP complies with the privacy laws and regulations of the United States of America.
-CMP makes no representation that this website is governed by or operated in accordance with the laws of other nations, or that the website or any part thereof is appropriate or available for use in any particular jurisdiction.
+CID complies with the privacy laws and regulations of the United States of America.
+CID makes no representation that this website is governed by or operated in accordance with the laws of other nations, or that the website or any part thereof is appropriate or available for use in any particular jurisdiction.
 Those who choose to access the website do so on their own initiative and at their own risk, and are responsible for complying with all local laws, rules and regulations.
 By using this website, visitors from outside of the United States of America acknowledge this website is subject to the laws and regulations of the United States of America, and waive any claims that may arise under their own national laws.

 Governing Law, Disputes, Including Mandatory Arbitration and Class Action Waiver

 - You may assert claims in small claims court if your claims apply;